-10 Amazing Things To See And Do In Yerevan, Armenia
+10 Amazing Things To Do In Yerevan, Armenia

 View of Yerevan | © Matthias Süßen / WikiCommons

 As the capital of historic and culturally rich Armenia, Yerevan has a lot to offer to its visitors.
 The city is known for its squares, parks, historic monuments, and delicious dolma, just to name a few of its attractions.
-So, if you are looking for the best things to see and do here, you are in the right spot.
+So, if you are looking for the best things to do in Yerevan, you are in the right spot.

 Take a free walking tour of the city